PictureElement/nextjs-strapi-portfolio-starter/README.md

 ### Key notes

-- 🚫 Schema/configurations only: This only transfers schemas/configs (no content data).
+- Schema/configurations only: This only transfers schemas/configs (no content data).
-- 🔄 One-time transfer: Repeat steps manually if schemas change (no automatic sync).
+- One-time transfer: Repeat steps manually if schemas change (no automatic sync).

-## Guide 3: How to transfer Strapi data to a Coolify-hosted production instance
+## Guide 2: Migrate Strapi content to production

 *Securely migrate content (entries, media) from local Strapi to a Coolify-hosted production instance.*